getwd()

 W?hen we create something, we typically want to assign it to a labeled object.
 In this class, we will use an arrow to indicate that we are putting a creation into an object.
 We create the arrow on our keyboard using shift-comma and a dash (‘less than’ and a dash)

-<- -1:5 a
+a <- -1:5

-This puts the series of integers from -1 to 5 into the object a
+This puts the series of integers from -1 to 5 into the object a.

-, how can we figure out what it is?
+If we have an object, like a, how can we figure out what it is?
 There are several ways of doing that.
 The simplest is to “print” it out.
 This doesn’t mean that we print it on paper.
 Rather we are printing it to the console, like this:

 # show or 'print' a